Spitzbube/OSTC-OHOS-manifest/docs/ci/shared-jobs.rst

-This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of AllScenariOS and ``MACHINE=seco-imx8mm-c61``.
-This job checks that AllScenariOS software can be built for the SECO C61 development board, which contains the NXP i.MX 8M Mini SoC, which implements 64bit ARMv8 architecture.
+This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of All Scenario OS and ``MACHINE=seco-imx8mm-c61``.
+This job checks that All Scenario OS software can be built for the SECO C61 development board, which contains the NXP i.MX 8M Mini SoC, which implements 64bit ARMv8 architecture.